Recent Advances in Epidemic Modeling: Non-Markov Stochastic Models and their Scaling Limits: Non--Markov and integral equation models

 \subsection{Multipatch $\bS\bI\bR$ model}

-Unlike in the case of Markov models, the LLN and CLT for non--Marvovian model in discrete space is not an immediate Corollary of the general result.
-Multi--patch non Marvovian $\bS\bE\bI\bR$ models have recently been studied in \cite{PP-2020b}.
+In order to model geographic heterogeneity, multi-patch models have been used to study various infectious diseases.
+ODE models are often used to study the dynamics of these models, arising as scaling limits of Markovian stochastic model, with exponentially distributed exposed/infectious periods and Markovian migration processes \cite{andersson2012stochastic,brittonpardoux,bichara2018multi,iggidr2016dynamics}.
+See also the relevant models in \cite{ball2008network,magal2016final,magal2018final}.
+Multi--patch non--Marvovian $\bS\bE\bI\bR$ models have recently been studied in \cite{PP-2020b}.
 We now present the $\bS\bI\bR$ version of that model.

 The patches may refer to populations in different locations, for example, a densely populated city and a less populated rural area.
-Individuals in each patch are infected locally and from distance, namely, infectious individuals in each patch may infect any susceptible inside the patch (locally), and susceptible individuals in each patch may get infected from ``short" visits to other patches, and are counted as infected in its own patch (from distance).
+Individuals in each patch are infected locally and from distance.
+The main reason for allowing infection at distance is the following.
+Infectious individuals may travel from one patch to another for work or vacation, and then return home.
+These roundtrip travels are hard to model as such.
+We prefer to consider the infections while away from home as infections at distance.
 The rate of infection is different in the patches (because of the differences in the density of population or the use of public transportations), while the law of the infectious period is the same (same illness).

 Let $N$ be the total population size and $L$ be the number of patches.
 For each $i=1,\dots,L$, let $S^N_i(t)$, $I^N_i(t)$ and $R^N_i(t)$ denote the numbers of individuals in patch $i$ that are susceptible, infectious and recovered at time $t$, respectively.
 Then we have the balance equation: